dozingcat/CardsWithCats/assets/doc/about.md

 - Allow points on first trick: Normally, points (hearts and the queen of spades) cannot be played on the first trick of a round.
 If this option is enabled, they can be.

 ## Spades

-## Rules
+### Rules
 There are two teams in spades.
 Your partner is at the top of the screen, and your opponents are on the sides.
 The goal is to reach 500 points by bidding on how many tricks you will take in each round, and then taking that many while preventing your opponents from doing the same.

-Spades are always the trump suit.
+Spades are the "trump" suit, meaning that if a spade is played in a trick, then the highest spade wins the trick regardless of what other cards were played.

 A round starts with each player making a bid, which is a declaration of how many tricks they expect to win.
 Bids of zero (called "nil") are treated specially; see the Scoring section.
 After all players have made a bid, the first bidder (this rotates every round) leads the first trick.

-In each trick, each player after the leader must play a card of the same suit as the first card if possible.
-If not, they may play any card.
-Spades are trumps, so if any spade is played then the highest spade wins the trick.
-If there are no spades, then the highest card in the suit that was led wins the trick.a

-The winner of each trick leads the next trick.
 Spades cannot be led until a spade has been played on a previous trick.

 ### Scoring
 If you and your partner make your combined bid, you score 10 points for each trick that you bid.